aforgiel/AdventOfCode2023/AdventOfCodeDay18/AoC-Day18.md

 Digging out this loop and its interior produces a lagoon that can hold an impressive 952408144115 cubic meters of lava.

 Convert the hexadecimal color codes into the correct instructions; if the Elves follow this new dig plan, how many cubic meters of lava could the lagoon hold?

+Your puzzle answer was 131431655002266.

+Both parts of this puzzle are complete!
+They provide two gold stars: **